pyca/cryptography/docs/x509/reference.rst

         .. versionadded:: 38.0

         Corresponds to the dotted string ``"1.3.6.1.4.1.11129.2.4.4"``.
-This is used to denote that a certificate may be used as a "Precertificate Signing Certificate" for Certificate Transparency log operation purposes.
+This is used to denote that a certificate may be used as a pre-certificate signing certificate for Certificate Transparency log operation purposes.
 For more information see :rfc:`6962`.